Ekibastuz GRES-2 Power Station

 The GRES-2 Power Station (or Power Station Ekibastuz) is a coal-fueled power generating station in Ekibastuz, Kazakhstan.
 It is located close to Solnechny and to Shandaksor.
 The ashes of the station are dumped into Karasor, a nearby lake.
+As of 2025, the GRES-1 and GRES-2 power stations in Ekibastuz help to generate over 40% of Kazakhstan's electricity output.

 Description

 GRES-2, commissioned in 1987, has an installed capacity of 1,000 MWe and has the world's tallest flue-gas stack at 419.7 m tall.
 The reinforced concrete chimney is about 40 m taller than the Inco Superstack, in Sudbury, Ontario, Canada.
 It is the tallest chimney ever built.

 The power station is the start of the Powerline Ekibastuz–Kokshetau and uses a transmission voltage of 1,150 kVAC, the highest transmission voltage in the world.
 The extension of the line to Chelyabinsk, Russia, is also designed for 1,150 kV, but it currently operates at only 500 kV.
 About three fourths of the energy produced by GRES-2 was exported to Russia.

 Fifty percent of GRES-2 shares are owned by Inter RAO UES, and fifty percent by Kazakhstan's government.